l-j-g/tpye/src/ApplicationTesting.md

 ## High Scores / Score Calculation

+This test procedure will test if the highscore and score calculate feature is working correctly.
+This feature is expected to calculate a score based on speed and accuracy after completing a typing test.
+It also has functionality to save and load a persistant high score file to disk, and to print the top 10 highscores for each difficulty.

+Test Cases:

 ### No words are spelt correctly

 Expected behavior: If no words are typed correctly, the words per minute should be the number of words typed per minute.
 The accuracy should be 0% and the score should be zero.